quantumlib/qsim/docs/cirq_interface.md

 Compilation for GPU follows the same steps outlined in the [Compiling qsimcirq](./cirq_interface.md#compiling-qsimcirq) section.

-`QSimOptions` provides four parameters to configure GPU execution:
+`QSimOptions` provides four parameters to configure GPU execution.
+Only `use_gpu` is required to enable GPU execution:
-* use_gpu: whether to use GPU instead of CPU for simulation.
+* `use_gpu`: if True, use GPU instead of CPU for simulation.

+The remaining parameters use default values which provide good performance in most cases, but can optionally be set to fine-tune perfomance for a specific device or circuit.
-* gpu_sim_threads: number of threads per CUDA block to use for the GPU Simulator.
+* `gpu_sim_threads`: number of threads per CUDA block to use for the GPU Simulator.
 This must be a power of 2 in the range [32, 256].
-* gpu_state_threads: number of threads per CUDA block to use for the GPU StateSpace.
+* `gpu_state_threads`: number of threads per CUDA block to use for the GPU StateSpace.
 This must be a power of 2 in the range [32, 1024].
-* gpu_data_blocks: number of data blocks to use on GPU.
+* `gpu_data_blocks`: number of data blocks to use on GPU.
 Below 16 data blocks, performance is noticeably reduced.